Enjoy my free resources!

 2nd stage Labor & your pelvic floor

 Read: Empowered Pushing.
-2nd Stage Labor & Your Pelvic Floor in Pathways Family Wellness Magazine Spring 2025 Issue
+2nd Stage Labor & Your Pelvic Floor in Pathways Family Wellness Magazine Spring 2025 Issue 85

 One of the shortest part of labor—the pushing stage—is the most important when it comes to impact on your body and lasting effects on the pelvic floor.

 What I’ve found is that birthing moms are often underprepared for the pushing stage of labor.
 They may push inefficiently for extended periods of time.
 This is not without consequence.
-Unnecessary forceful pushing can be harmful to the perineum, increasing the risk of tearing and the type of pelvic-floor weakness associated with incontinence or prolapse.
+Unnecessary forceful pushing can be harmful to the perineum, increasing the risk of tearing and pelvic-floor weakness associated with incontinence or prolapse.
 Uncoordinated pushing during birth can also lead to further weakening and damaging of the abdominal muscles and pelvic floor.

 Birth Brochures